 There are also ways to reduce the income tax beneficiaries might have to pay in some countries.
-But without a plan, the amount that your heirs could owe the relevant taxman could be quite a lot.
+But without a plan, the amount your heirs could owe the relevant taxman could be quite a lot.

 Eliminates Family Messes When You’re Gone

-Or perhaps an ex-partner believes they are entitled to some of your estate to continue looking after your children.
+Or perhaps an ex-partner believes they are entitled to some of your estates to continue looking after your children.
 Such squabbling can get ugly and end up in court, with family members pitted against each other.

 Ensures Business Protection